(see Videos/Photos for past events)

 Beast Barracks Favorite Dessert -- Strawberries Bavarian Creme -- 3.0, In-there, White-trou, Buckets-out Recipe

-Your last view of West Point?
-Feel the
+Your last view of West Point (in the rearview

 grip of its far off hold?